matthewfranglen/dart-jsonp/README.md

         new Element.tag('script')
           ..src = 'https://twitter.com/status/user_timeline/sethladd?format=json&callback=callbackMethod'
       );
-    callbackCompleter.future.then((response) {
+    callbackCompleter.future.then((JsObject response) {
       // Do something with the response object.
-      // The response has already been interpreted as a JSON string.
+The JsObject can be treated like a dictionary.
     });

 The javascript method does not break after the first use, so you can repeatedly call it: